 - Micro greens (optional)

 You can find my house sauce recipe from the linked post.
 It’s located near the bottom of the recipe.
 You can use the house sauce and teriyaki combined or only one.
-If you choose to include the teriyaki sauce, try to use a small amount.
-It’s full of salt.

 Place rice in the middle of bowl.
 Arrange vegetables around rice in groups.
 Sprinkle rice seasoning over the plated bowl and serve with the sauce.